Augmented Lagrangian methods for fully convex composite optimization: Classical ALM through the PPA lens

 \subsection{Convergence analysis}

-We are in a position to generalize the classical convergence result from \cite[Thm~2.1]{Rockafellar1973}, see \cite[Thm~4]{rockafellar1976augmented} as well, which addresses standard convex nonlinear optimization problems with inequality constraints, to the fully convex composite setting.
+Now, we are in a position to generalize the classical convergence result from \cite[Thm~2.1]{Rockafellar1973}, see \cite[Thm~4]{rockafellar1976augmented} as well, which addresses standard convex nonlinear optimization problems with inequality constraints, to the fully convex composite setting.

 In the light of \cref{lem:PPA}, it is sufficient to choose the sequence $\{\varepsilon_k\}$ such that $\{ \sqrt{\varepsilon_k/\mu_k} \}$ is summable in order to find the convergence of $\{y^k\}$ provided that \eqref{eq:P} possesses a stationary minimizer.
-Note that constructing such a sequence is always possible; among others, a trivial choice is $\varepsilon_k\coloneqq \nicefrac{\mu_k}{2^{2k}}$ for all $k\in\N$. \cref{thm:global_convergence} summarizes the analysis with inexact subsolves and general nonincreasing sequence $\{\mu_k\}$ of penalty parameters.
+Note that constructing such a sequence is always possible; among others, a trivial choice is $\varepsilon_k\coloneqq \nicefrac{\mu_k}{2^{2k}}$ for all $k\in\N_0$. \cref{thm:global_convergence} summarizes the analysis with inexact subsolves and general nonincreasing sequence $\{\mu_k\}$ of penalty parameters.
+Its proof invokes the estimate